Sinners in the Sun: Plot

 Meanwhile, Eric gets Doris to go out with him night after night.
-Her father becomes fed up with her (albeit innocent) involvement with a married man and throws her out.
+Her father becomes fed up with her involvement (albeit innocent) with a married man and throws her out.
 When Jimmie finds out Doris has been thrown out, he tells Claire he is quitting.
 Claire inquires if his quitting is because of the girl he cannot forget, then, again, asks him again to marry her.
 This time, he accepts.

 When Doris reads in the newspaper that Jimmie and Claire have wed and she is upset.
 Previously, had turned down jewelry from Eric, now she accepts his gifts, an apartment, and lavish spending on her.
-Doris also acquires an unwanted admirer, Eric's friend Ridgeway (Cary Grant), who has grown tired of his girl, Lil (Rita LaRoy).
+Doris also acquires an unwanted admirer, Eric's friend Ridgeway, who has grown tired of his girl, Lil.
 Lil confides to her friend Doris that she is in love with Ridgeway; Doris claims she will never again love a man.
-Lil, knowing she's lost Ridgeway, takes poison and dies.
+Lil, knowing she has lost Ridgeway, takes poison and dies.

 Jimmie and Doris each in their own way live the fast life.
 They run into each other at a restaurant.
 He lashes out at her verbally and stalks out.
 Then, Ridgeway shows up with the news that Eric has patched things up with his wife.
 Ridgeway gives her a check from Eric and makes it clear he expects to take Eric's place.
 Doris tells him to get out.
 Jimmie tells Claire he finally realizes what he is, a kept man.
 They part amicably.

 Eric returns from Europe and finds Doris working as a dressmaker, and tells her that he has gotten a divorce.
 He wants to get back with her and says, "I'll marry you if you want me to."
 Doris is not interested.
 Just then, Jimmie's dog finds her.
 Jimmie has struck out on his own in his own business.
 The couple reconcile.